 BAS 7.1 Failure to provide a 24 second shot clock for Men’s and Women’s Premier Tier and Tier 1 league matches and National Championship and National Trophy knockout competition matches will result in a £100 fine per instance of this breach for the home team.
 Away teams cannot claim a walkover, play under protest or appeal, as the match can still go ahead timed by the officials.

-BAS 8 Match officials Match officials should be appointed as per Appendix 5 (‘BUCS Match Officials Requirements’).
+BAS 8 Match officials should be appointed as per Appendix 5 (‘BUCS Match Officials Requirements’).

-BAS 8.2.1 The away team may choose to play under protest, however, they may only appeal the match result if both the Crew Chief and Umpire provide written evidence to substantiate that the performance(s) of the Table Official(s) that did not meet the requirements of Appendix 5 (‘BUCS Match Officials Requirements’) affected the outcome of the match.
+- Where a team is permitted to 'play under protest' under REG 10.6.3.3, they may only appeal the match result if both the Crew Chief and Umpire provide written evidence to substantiate that the performance(s) of the Table Official(s) that did not meet the requirements of Appendix 5 (‘BUCS Match Officials Requirements’) affected the outcome of the match.

 BAS 9 Results